HomeTop HeadlinesMelania's Power Move Leaves White House Speechless

 Melania’s Power Move Leaves White House Speechless

-In a notable ceremony held in the Rose Garden on May 19, 2025, President Donald Trump and First Lady Melania Trump jointly signed the Take It Down Act, a bipartisan bill aimed at criminalizing the distribution of non-consensual intimate imagery, including AI-generated deepfakes.
+In a notable ceremony held in the Rose Garden, President Donald Trump and First Lady Melania Trump jointly signed the Take It Down Act, a bipartisan bill aimed at criminalizing the distribution of non-consensual intimate imagery, including AI-generated deepfakes.
 First Lady Melania Trump co-signed the legislation alongside the president, marking a significant moment in legislative history.

 This rare event followed President Trump’s comments regarding a discussion with Russian President Vladimir Putin, in which Putin reportedly praised the First Lady during a call about the Ukraine conflict.

-The Take It Down Act is a key component of Mrs. Trump’s BE BEST initiative and tackles the issue of revenge image distribution, addressing both real and AI-generated content.
+The Take It Down Act (officially the Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act) is a key component of Mrs. Trump’s BE BEST initiative and tackles the issue of revenge image distribution, addressing both real and AI-generated content.
 Earlier this year, the first lady made a rare appearance on Capitol Hill to advocate for the bill directly with lawmakers.

 Upon signing the bill, President Trump handed it and a pen to the first lady, inviting her to add her signature in acknowledgment of her advocacy efforts.
 “She deserves to sign it,” he remarked, further stating that “America is blessed to have such a dedicated and compassionate first lady.”